The Tenner Challenge 2018 is back!

-- Build your confidence by recognising the entrepreneurial qualities you already possess, and any additional qualities needed.
+- It will help build your confidence by recognising the entrepreneurial qualities you already possess, and any additional qualities needed.

-- Have an opportunity to share ideas and challenges with like-minded, entrepreneurial individuals.
+- You will have an opportunity to share ideas and challenges with like-minded, entrepreneurial individuals.

-- Question an entrepreneur, learn from their experiences, and get quality advice from somebody who has been there and done it.
+- You will have the opportunity to question an entrepreneur, learn from their experiences, and get quality advice from somebody who has been there and done it.